3D Animation Software | What is 3D Animation? | Autodesk

 Autodesk software excels at making collaboration on 3D animation projects more efficient.
 The Media & Entertainment Collection includes all the tools necessary to build a powerful and scalable 3D animation pipeline.
 Add Flow Production Tracking (formerly ShotGrid) production management software to simplify animation reviews and project management and unify geographically dispersed teams.

-3ds Max and Maya are both used by creative studios around the world for animation (US site), modelling, visual effects and rendering.
-3ds Max offers a robust toolset for modelling, intuitive texturing and shading and high-quality rendering; Maya offers powerful tools for character creation, lifelike animation and detailed simulations.
+3ds Max and Maya are both used by creative studios around the world for animation, modeling, visual effects, and rendering.
+3ds Max offers a robust toolset for modeling, intuitive texturing and shading, and high-quality rendering; Maya offers powerful tools for character creation, lifelike animation, and detailed simulations.